-The bill also would amend statutes regarding a substitute mailing address program for certain victims of domestic violence, sexual assault, human trafficking, or stalking, to transfer responsibility for administering the program from the Secretary of State to the Attorney General.
-Related rules and regulations authority (except for that relating to voting procedures) would be transferred, and the bill would deem all rules and regulations, orders, directives, and standards of the Secretary of State relating to the program (except for those prescribing voting procedures) in effect on June 30, 2021, to be those of the Attorney General, and they would continue to be effective until amended. revoked, or nullified pursuant to law.
-Similarly, the bill would transfer legal custody of all records, memoranda, writings, entries, prints, representations, or combinations thereof of any act, transaction, occurrence, or event relating to the program (except for those relating to voting procedures) to the Attorney General.
-The bill would add an exception to the provision prohibiting the making of any records in a program participant's file available for inspection or copying; this exception would allow disclosure to the Secretary of State if requested by the Secretary of State for election purposes, in accordance with procedures prescribed by rules and regulations.
+The bill also would amend statutes regarding a substitute mailing address program ("Safe at Home" program) for certain victims of domestic violence, sexual assault, human trafficking, or stalking, to transfer responsibility for administering the Safe at Home program from the Secretary of State to the Attorney General.
+Related rules and regulations authority (except for that relating to voting procedures) would be transferred, and the bill would deem all rules and regulations, orders, directives, and standards of the Secretary of State relating to the Safe at Home program (except for those prescribing voting procedures) in effect on June 30, 2021, to be those of the Attorney General, and they would continue to be effective until amended, revoked, or nullified pursuant to law.
+Similarly, the bill would transfer legal custody of all records, memoranda, writings, entries, prints, representations, or combinations thereof of any act, transaction, occurrence, or event relating to the Safe at Home program (except for those relating to voting procedures) to the Attorney General.
+The bill would add an exception to the provision prohibiting the making of any records in a Safe at Home program participant's file available for inspection or copying; this exception would allow disclosure to the Secretary of State if requested by the Secretary of State for election purposes, in accordance with procedures prescribed by rules and regulations.